tonyng3101/CustomToast/README.md

 # CustomToast
-A custom toast for people
+A custom toast for everyone.

 use `new CustomToast("your message", "message_type")` to create your toast.